grid reference TM 274 488Something we've got wrong about this establishment? Something more you think we should know about it? Please email us

 closed September 30th, 1957

-The Boat probably dates from the time the Charter for the Ferry was granted; circa 1530.
+The Boat probably dates from the time the Charter for the Ferry was granted, about 1530.

 The 1904 Woodbridge licensing records show that the Boat's license was issued in 1843.
 Presumably this was when it got a full (ie not just beer) license.